CobbyElsonfx/Code-Future/README.md

 # 📖Code Future <a name="about-project"></a>

-**Portfolio Website** The project I'm working on is called "Code Future."
-It aims to serve as a digital representation for Code Future Academy , by show casing their values,goals and some other detais about the company.
+**Code Future** The project I'm working on is called "Code Future."
+It aims to serve as a digital representation of an annucal hackathon held by Brigthfield Tech  Academy for Sefwi Bekwai Zone.

 ## 🛠 Built With <a name="built-with"></a>